T32 Cardiovascular Outcomes Research Postdoctoral Fellowship

 Integrate outcomes research with cardiology training

-The program offers a combined Clinical Cardiology & Outcomes Research Fellowship pathway that integrates outcomes research with clinical training (two years of T32 plus two or three years of clinical cardiology).
+The program offers a combined Clinical Cardiology & Outcomes Research Fellowship pathway that integrates outcomes research with clinical training (four years combined research/clinical).
 Learn more about the ACGME-accredited Cardiovascular Disease Fellowship program.

 - Fellows have presented more than 165 abstract presentations at national conferences (including AHA Scientific Sessions; AHA Quality of Care and Outcomes Research [QCOR] Scientific Sessions; ACC Scientific Sessions).
 Graduates average more than 15 abstracts.